-(1) Option One: Register for Ninth Circuit CM/ECF
+(1) Option One: Register for Electronic Filing in the Ninth Circuit

-The Ninth Circuit allows electronic case filing via Ninth Circuit CM/ECF.
-Pro se litigants may, but are not required to, register for electronic case filing in CM/ECF.
-The court strongly encourages pro se litigants to register for Ninth Circuit CM/ECF if they are able.
-You do not need any special permission to register for CM/ECF, and registration is free.
-You will not be able to submit your case opening documents this way, but once your case has been opened, you will be able to file all your documents through CM/ECF.
+The Ninth Circuit allows electronic case filing via Ninth Circuit CM/ECF and ACMS.
+Pro se litigants may, but are not required to, register for electronic case filing.
+The court strongly encourages pro se litigants to register for electronic filing in the Ninth Circuit if they are able.
+You do not need any special permission to register for electronic filing, and registration is free.
+You will not be able to submit your case opening documents this way, but once your case has been opened, you will be able to file all your documents and receive all notices and service electronically.

 Ninth Circuit CM/ECF is different than CM/ECF in the district courts.
 A litigant must register separately for Ninth Circuit CM/ECF through their PACER account even if he/she is already registered in a district court.

-You would also not need to serve your filings on other parties who are registered for CM/ECF.
+You would also not need to serve your filings on other parties who are registered for electronic filing.

-Information on how to register and log into CM/ECF is found here.
+Information on how to register and log into CM/ECF and ACMS is found here.

 (2) Option Two: Be a "paper filer" and submit pleadings via this website, mail, or in person at the courthouse.

-Pro se litigants who are not registered for CM/ECF will be "paper filers."
+Pro se litigants who are not registered for electronic filing in this court will be "paper filers."
 Paper filers will receive documents, notices and orders from the court and other parties via U.S. Mail.
 A paper filer can submit documents to the court for filing in three ways: